Search Search Shop Shop Cart Cart

 Having a cold sore is nothing to be ashamed of because it could happen to anyone.
 Most people develop cold sores as children so they can’t be blamed for it.
 However, it’s good to just be aware that it can be contagious so it’s best to get treatment from your healthcare practitioner if you do develop a cold sore.
 Also avoid any sexual activity with your partner without protection or treatment and avoid sharing lipsticks, lip balms or objects that you use close to your mouth with others.

-Remember, if you or someone you know needs help or advice, you can message me here on Ask Choma, send me a Facebook Message, a Twitter DM, or a WhatsApp Message (071 172 3657).
+Also remember that , if you or a friend need advice or help, you can contact me here on Ask Choma, send a Facebook message, an Instagram message or a Twitter DM, or a WhatsApp Message (071 172 3657).